rrama08/rrama08.github.io/articles/framethink.md

 * Enumeration - Techniques for expressing framework
 * Virtuous Circle - Optimization stage

-Beyond these techniques there are several other techniques not covered here including tree structures, layer cakes, geographic fitting (Triangles, hexagons, pentagons) etc. The key is to understand using diagramming techniques to clearly convey the idea is a way that is so simple and  effective.
+Beyond these techniques there are several other techniques not covered here including tree structures, layer cakes, Geometric fitting (Triangles, hexagons, pentagons) etc. The key is to understand using diagramming techniques to clearly convey the idea is a way that is so simple and  effective.

 ## Optimization
-The last step of frameworking is to optimize the concept and the expression of the concept to make it crystal clear and memorable for the consumers of the framework.
+The last step of framework thinking is to optimize the concept and the expression of the concept to make it crystal clear and memorable for the consumers of the framework.

 The following are the steps that form a virtuous circle: